MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REQUIRED**: ❌ No

-Determines whether the request body for a REST mutation operation can contain extraneous fields.
-By default, this parameter is set to `true`.
-This default setting causes a **bad request** exception if there are extra fields in the request body.
-Setting this flag to false allows users to include extra fields in the request body, which the Data API builder engine ignores.
+This boolean flag determines whether the request body for a REST mutation operation can contain extraneous fields.
+By default, the value is true, meaning that extra fields in the request body results in a `BadRequest` exception.
+However, setting this flag to false allows users to include extra fields in the request body, which are ignored.
+It's important to note that this flag doesn't affect REST query (GET) requests, as the request body is always ignored for GET operations.

 > [!NOTE]
 > This flag does not affect HTTP GET requests to the REST API endpoint.
 The request body is always ignored for GET operations.